-In addition, certain advanced energy investments provide direct savings to consumers associated with reduced electricity consumption, increased savings from onsite solar production, and reduced fuel costs by use of electric vehicles.2 Based on our representative allocation of \$45 billion of stimulus funds for Illinois, energy savings would come to over \$16 billion annually.
-Of this total, \$10 billion in savings would come from residential energy efficiency, \$930 million from residential rooftop solar, \$850 million from EV fuel savings, and \$4.2 billion from commercial energy efficiency and onsite solar.
-(See Figure 3, next page.)
+In addition, certain advanced energy investments provide direct savings to consumers associated with reduced electricity consumption, increased savings from onsite solar production, and reduced fuel and maintenance costs by the use of electric vehicles.
+Based on our representative allocation of \$20 billion of stimulus funds for New Mexico, consumer savings would come to nearly \$6 billion annually.
+Of this total, \$3.5 billion in savings would come from residential energy efficiency, \$440 million from residential rooftop solar, \$340 million from EV fuel and maintenance savings, and \$1.6 billion from commercial energy efficiency and onsite solar.
+(See Figure 3.)